npmcomponent/philbooth-spooks.js/README.md

 #### spooks.obj (options)

+Returns a mock object,
+containing spy methods
-Returns a unit test spy object, based on the properties of the `options` argument.
+based on the properties of the `options` argument.

-`options.archetype` must be a non-null object that will be used as a template from which to define the generated spy.
+`options.archetype` must be a non-null object that will be used as a template from which to define the mock object.
-The returned spy will be given methods matching each of the archetype's _**own**_ methods (i.e. excluding those inherited from its prototype chain).
+The returned mock will be given spy methods matching each of the archetype's _**own**_ methods (i.e. excluding those inherited from its prototype chain).

-`options.log` must be a non-null object that will be used to store counts of method calls, any arguments passed to those methods and the `this` context for each call, on the `counts`, `args` and `these` properties respectively.
+`options.log` must be a non-null object that will be used to store counts of spy method calls, any arguments passed to those methods and the `this` context for each call, on the `counts`, `args` and `these` properties respectively.

-`options.spook` is an optional object that can be used as the base object to augment with spy methods.
+`options.spook` is an optional object that can be used as the base mock object to augment with spy methods.
 If it is not specified,
-a fresh object will be returned instead.
+a fresh mock will be returned instead.

 `options.chains` is an optional object containing boolean flags that indicate whether